TRANSECTS call for local voices on coastal community experiences of marine energy

 Petra Codato is a third year PhD researcher working on coastal transition, and based in the Energy and Environment Institute at the University of Hull.
 She is funded by the Leverhulme Doctoral Scholarship Centre for Water Cultures and her supervisors are Briony McDonagh, Gill Hughes and Kate Smith.
 My focus is on how to use participatory … Read more

-Spotlight on the TRANSECTS Project: Meet Sofie Illemann Jæger
+Spotlight on the TRANSECTS Project: Meet Amy McCarron

-Dr Sofie Illemann Jæger is a postdoctoral associate with the project “TRANSitions In Energy For Coastal Communities Over Time And Space” (TRANSECTS), one of the four projects funded by the ReCCS programme.
-She is based at the School of Energy, Geosciences, Infrastructure and Society at Heriot-Watt University.
-What will you be doing as part of … Read more
+Dr Amy McCarron is a Research Fellow with the project “TRANSitions In Energy For Coastal Communities Over Time And Space” (TRANSECTS), one of the four projects funded by the ReCCS programme.
+She is based at the University of Aberdeen.
+What will you be doing as part of the TRANSECTS project?
+A big part of my … Read more